edvapp/raspberry/README.md

 # raspberry
-usefull hints for the Raspberry Pi
+useful hints for the Raspberry Pi